cargo-lambda/cargo-lambda/docs/commands/watch.md

 If your project includes several functions under the same package, you can access them using the function's name as the prefix in the request path `http://localhost:9000/lambda-url/FUNCTION_NAME`.
 You can also add any additional path after the function name, or any query parameters.

+You can specify which function(s) to include by using the `--bin` flag.
+If you only specify one function, then you can access it directly using the root path `http://localhost:9000`.

 ### Working with specific packages

 You can specify the package that you want to work with by using the `--package` flag.
 This way, only the function in the specified package will be available through the Function URL.